Can You Still Get ‘Trench Foot’ Today?

-Think about this…if it scheduled to rain at your favorite outdoor, three day music festival and you see yourself slogging through the mud and standing for hours in ankle deep sludge listening to your favorite band – take precaution.
+Think about this…if it is scheduled to rain at your favorite outdoor, three day music festival and you see yourself slogging through the mud and standing for hours in ankle deep sludge listening to your favorite band – take precautions.

 Although not as common today as it was during World War I, trench foot is still something to be wary of.

 What is Trench Foot?